stackup-dev/authentication-and-authorisation-with-expressjs/back-end/README.md

 ## How to run

+> [!IMPORTANT]
-Make sure you have installed the dependencies by following the instructions from the [Installing dependencies](#installing-dependencies) section.
+> Make sure you have installed the dependencies by following the instructions from the [Installing dependencies](#installing-dependencies) section.

 Next, create a new file called `.env` at the root of the `back-end` directory.
 Copy and paste the following contents from the code snippet